-The Gym HVAC system is being operated inefficiently and can be corrected under the no/low cost measures.
+The Gym HVAC system is being operated inefficiently and can be maintained under the no/low cost measures for the near future.
 Future upgrades would provide additional energy savings and improved comfort.
 The equipment is in sound enough condition that the replacement is not an immediate concern.